 However, the double VPN and port forwarding features are only available for the Pro plan subscribers.
 Standard plan users also benefit from only two simultaneous device connections, while their Pro peers enjoy seven.

 IVPN is one of the few VPNs that offer Wireguard, a VPN protocol that is faster and easier to use than the industry-standard OpenVPN.
 Nonetheless, the latter is also available if you prefer using it.
 And for total transparency, you’ll find a warrant canary and a report from independent auditors.

-The provider operates over 70 servers in more than 30 countries, a narrow network compared to elite competitors.
+The provider operates over 76 servers in 32 countries, a narrow network compared to elite competitors.
 And although these servers support torrenting activities, the company encourages P2P users not to use American servers due to the high number of DMCA notices it receives.
 Moreover, IVPN servers can’t unblock every streaming platform.

 All users benefit from a 30-day refund policy within the first month of service.

 - AES-256 encryption

 - 30-day refund policy